ryuryumite/ryuryumite.github.io/README.md

 > You will have to wait a little before you reload your page for the "visit" section to show up.

 ## Credits
 This is a fork from vividelitezz's ChitChatUnblocker.
 However, almost everything was changed except the ultraviolet stuff.
-I am not saying that this code is completely mine, but most (If not all) of the orginal CCU code was replaced.
+I am not saying that this code is completely mine, but most (If not all) of the orginal CCU code was replaced, except the ultraviolet and search stuff.
+But, this is just for fun.
+I do not intend to steal anyone's work.